layer3switch/metrilyx-2.0/docs/QuickStart.rst

 * CentOS/Oracle 6.4 & 6.5
 * Ubuntu 14.04 (trusty), 12.04 (precise)

+Also a minimum of 1GB of memory is also required.

 The quickest way to  be get up and running is to use the following method in 2 forms although going through the steps below is recommended::

 	## Install all prerequisites including the latest version of nginx and metrilyx.